Support dashboard example

 Customer service dashboard - Focusing on a set of measures specific to your customer needs, measuring the relative success of your team’s objectives.

 Employee support dashboard - Measuring the relative happiness of your employees looking at numbers like absence rates, overtime performed, projects completed to time, survey feedback metrics and the like.
 You could of course call this a HR dashboard and plug in wider metrics of your choosing.

-A Support Dashboard example
+Support Dashboard Example

 This dashboard is aimed at giving the support team visibility that things are on track throughout the day’s work and to quickly highlight any major issues as they begin to unfold.

-Want to create your own support dashboard?
+Want to create your own Support Dashboard?